lvndry/impala-c/README.md

     ├── user.c
     └── user.h
 ```
-The main file has to be in the root directory so that impala can compile all the files in the subdirectories
+The main file has to be in the root directory so that impala can compile all the files c/c++ in the subdirectories

-You also have the possibilty to not compile some file by passing their absolute paths in a .impignore file
+You also have the possibilty to not compile some files by passing their absolute paths in a .impignore file

-Impala will then generate a makefile in the root directory with also a bin directory containing the executable, a build directory with all the dependencies and a log directory

-Once you compiled once you can also choose not to generate a makefile

 Folder after compilation:
 ```